wandering-meditations/library/content/Essays/Poems.md

 As you do not know when you'll enter God's door.

 *inspiration [[The Courage to be Disliked]]*
-- "If you are not living your life for yourself, then who is going to live it for you?"

 ---
 ### Two Souls